david-wiles6/ZRcode/README.md

 ## Vectors

 [Vectors](https://github.com/david-wiles6/ZRcode/tree/main/Vector%20Examples) All vectors, what you need to succeed in ZR and the wacky syntax that C uses for their vector functions

+## More Complex Basics

+Switch Cases, and some random other weird logic stuff that can be important at times

+## Putting it all together

+I've also included some more complex code that I wrote in past ZR seasons.
+Take a look at it and try to understand it, then go try your hand at your own code.
+Start in free mode and get the sphere to do some complex pattern, like a square, then find an interesting game, I like SpySpheres, look through their game manual, and make some code to score a couple points, then some more, then see if you can optimize it even more.